What is a Mompreneur

 What makes mompreneurs and mom execs special

-Almost 85% of U.S. employees believe having working mothers in leadership roles benefits a business, according to a Bright Horizons study.
+According to a Bright Horizons study, almost 85% of U.S. employees believe having working mothers in leadership roles benefits a business.
 The same percentage said motherhood helps women prepare for challenges she’ll face as a business leader.
-When asked about the role parents’ influence plays in their career choices and employment journey, people are overwhelmingly more likely to learn soft skills like kindness and empathy from their mothers than their fathers.

 Career coaching for moms

 Mompreneur and Me offer mothers an important element of career coaching: networking.
 Nearly half of stay-at-home moms plan to network with other professionals to find new jobs.
 But unfortunately, 1/3 of them don’t have contacts.